listlessbird/poland-ai-ts-workshop/exercises/01-basics-DONE/01.2-stream-text-to-terminal/problem/readme.md

 ## Steps To Complete

-- Replace the `TODO` with a call to the `streamText` function
+- Replace the `TODO` with a call to the `streamText` function.

-- Make sure to pass an object containing the `model` and `prompt` variables to `streamText`
+- Make sure to pass an object containing the `model` and `prompt` variables to `streamText`.

-- Run the code in your terminal to see the text streaming in real-time
+- Run the code in your terminal to see the text streaming in real-time.

-- Observe how the text appears incrementally rather than all at once
+- Observe how the text appears incrementally rather than all at once.

-- If everything is working correctly, you should see a paragraph about an imaginary planet appear gradually in your terminal
+- If everything is working correctly, you should see a paragraph about an imaginary planet appear gradually in your terminal.

+- If you get stuck, check the solution.